noisecode3/TombRaiderLinuxLauncher/README.md

 - Workarounds for Linux/Wine compatibility issues
 - Modding support for executable-based mods
 - Level download and installation from trle.net
+- Pool level files to save disk space, need NTFS on Windows for hard links
 - Respectful scraping and filtering of data from trle.net (with site owner permission)

 ## Installation